LSSTScienceCollaborations/StackClub/README.md

 * [Working list of target topics, with links to tutorial seeds](https://docs.google.com/document/d/1PSA1uWwTfs9CweatpxF8CEPGBYRY5ZaXB39JzXYE7_U/edit#), for help in defining a new Stack Club project.
 This list is a fairly comprehensive collection of existing project and community tutorial web pages and demo notebooks, from which seeds can be drawn.

 ## Joining the Stack Club
+We welcome new members with any level of Stack experience; you'll need to be familiar with python, and if you have used Jupyter notebooks and git/Github before, that will help you get started faster, but you don't need to have even looked at the Stack code before.
+That's what Stack Club is for.
+All you need is the willingness to spend time learning the Stack.

 If you would like to join the Stack Club, please fill out this short **[application form](https://goo.gl/forms/588KlPTFfkEEFFUu2)**.
 (Basically you'll be asked to agree to abide by the [Stack Club Rules](Rules.md), and then give enough contact information to request an account on the LSST Science Platform.)
 If you are not ready to commit time to working on a Stack Club project, you can still follow along by [watching](https://github.com/LSSTScienceCollaborations/StackClub/subscription) this repo and joining the [#stack-club LSSTC Slack channel](https://lsstc.slack.com/messages/C9YRAS4HM/).

 ## Contributing